 With regard to suitability of repayment period, 67.05% of respondents indicated that the loan repayment period was suitable; on the other hand 32.95% of other respondents revealed it was not.
 Based on findings, more defaulters' number (20.69%) of respondents was found in the group that replied period was not suitable, while large numbers of non-defaulters (65.52%) were those who reported period was suitable.
 For the 20.69%% respondents who disagreed on suitability of period; the main reason was the shortness of grace and repayment period.
-The chi-square result also shows the presence of strong and significant association between repayment period and dependant variable at 5% significant level ( $x^2=122.1336$ at P= 0.000).
+The chi-square result also shows the presence of strong and significant association between repayment period and dependent variable at 5% significant level (x 2 =122.1336 at P= 0.000).

-In regarding to training, majority of respondents 57.9% indicated that they had received some kind of training on business and about institutional services before receiving loans, while 42.91% responded that they had not received any training before receiving loans.
-As table 6 shows almost all respondents of nondefaulters were those who took training on business.
+In regarding to training, majority of respondents 57.9% indicated that they had received some kind of training 234 235 on business and about institutional services before receiving loans, while 42.91% responded that they had not 236 received any training before receiving loans.
+As table 6 shows almost all respondents of nondefaulters were those 237 who took training on business.
 Hence, the training variable has direct impact on loan repayment performance either to increase or decrease defaulting rate.
-Statistically, chi-square also confirms the presence of strong and a significant association between training and dependant variable at 5% level of significance (=36.5987 at P= 0.000).
+Statistically, chi-square also confirms the presence of strong and 238 a significant association between training and dependant variable at 5% level of significance (=36.5987 at P= 239 0.000).
+A total of 15 explanatory variables were considered in the econometric model.
+Out of which six variables 240 were found to be significant.
+These were sex of house hold, Education level, Number of dependants within and 241 out house hold, Tropical live stock unit, Value of equipment, Repayment suitability.
+The coefficients of these all 242 significant variables were negative and positive.
+243